vjeux/bazaar-engine/src/engine/engine2/README.md

 Key examples:
 - `ModifyCardAttributeCommand`: Changes a card attribute value
 - `ModifyPlayerAttributeCommand`: Changes a player attribute value
-- `DamagePlayerCommand`: Applies damage to a player
+- `DamagePlayerCommand`: Applies damage to a player and handles shields
-- `TriggerCardCommand`: Triggers a card's abilities
+- `FireCardCommand`: Triggers a card's firing sequence
+- `AddCardCommand`: Adds a card to the board
+- `RemoveCardCommand`: Removes a card from the board
+- `ProcessTickCommand`: Updates the game state for each tick

 ### Event Handlers (`eventHandlers.ts`)

 Event handlers respond to events by creating and executing commands.
-They contain the business logic that was previously in the monolithic engine.
-Examples:
+They contain the business logic for game mechanics:

-- `handleGameTick`: Processes what happens each tick
+- `handleGameTick`: Processes what happens each tick (poison, burn, regen, cooldowns)
-- `handleCardTriggered`: Processes card trigger logic
-- `handlePlayerDamaged`: Responds to player damage events
+- `setupEventHandlers`: Registers card abilities to appropriate events
+- `processSandstorm`: Applies environmental damage over time
+- `processCardCooldowns`: Manages card firing and multicasts

 ### Targeting System (`targeting.ts`)

 The targeting module handles the complex logic of determining which cards or players are affected by abilities:

-- `getTargetCards`: Resolves target cards based on targeting configuration
+- `getTargetCards`: Resolves target cards based on positioning, attributes, or other criteria
 - `getTargetPlayers`: Resolves target players based on targeting configuration
+- `testCardConditions`: Checks if cards meet condition requirements
-- `testCardConditions`/`testPlayerConditions`: Checks if targets meet condition requirements
+- `testPlayerConditions`: Checks if players meet condition requirements

+### Prerequisites (`prereq.ts`)

+The prerequisites system determines whether abilities should trigger:

+- `createPrerequisitesCheck`: Creates a function to check if prerequisites are met
+- `checkPrerequisite`: Tests individual prerequisites

 ## Event Flow

-1. Events are emitted (e.g., `game:tick`, `card:fired`)
-2. Event handlers respond by creating commands
-3. Commands execute, changing game state
+1. The game starts with the engine's `run` method or individual `processTick` calls.
+2. On first tick, a `game:fightStarted` event is emitted.
+3. Each tick emits a `game:tick` event, which triggers the following cascade:
+   - Process poison damage and health regeneration (every 1000ms)
+   - Process burn damage (every 500ms)
+   - Process card cooldowns and emit the fire card events
+   - Process sandstorm damage
+   - Check for player deaths

+4. When a card is ready to fire:
+   - A `card:fired` event is emitted
+   - Registered event handlers for that card respond by executing appropriate commands.
+Other card's abilities can also responds to events like `card:itemused`
-4. Commands may emit additional events
+   - Commands may emit additional events (e.g., `player:damaged`, `player:attributeChanged`)

-5. The cycle continues
+5. Actions like dealing damage create additional events like `player:damaged` which can trigger other abilities

+## Card Registration and Firing

+Cards register their abilities to the EventBus when the game starts:

+1. Each card's abilities are analyzed and mapped to appropriate event types
+2. Abilities include:
+   - Trigger conditions (e.g., on tick, on card fired)
+   - Prerequisites that must be met
+   - Actions to perform
+   - Priority level

+When a card's cooldown reaches its maximum:
+1. The card fires and may perform multicasts if configured
+2. Ammo is decremented if applicable
+3. The card's internal cooldown is reset

+## Internal Cooldown System

+Cards have internal cooldown mechanics to limit firing frequency:

+- Most cards have an internal cooldown for max firing per second
+- Cards can be affected by status effects like Freeze (prevents firing), Slow (half speed), and Haste (double speed)
+- Multicast abilities trigger multiple times with a delay between each cast

 ## Benefits of this Architecture